Jack O'Dell: Communist Party involvement

+Expulsion from the SCLC

-Because of O'Dell's past involvement with the Communist Party, King received pressure from many liberal leaders, including the Kennedy brothers John and Robert, to distance himself from O'Dell.
-Taylor Branch, a historian of the Civil Rights era, remarked that it was ultimately the Kennedy administration that influenced King's decision, not a reflection of King's own feelings towards O'Dell.
-In June 1963, some civil rights leaders including King met with President John F. Kennedy.
-Kennedy told King to cut ties with O'Dell and Levison due to their Communist connections.
+O'Dell's relationship to King dated back to the late 1950s when he heard him preach at the Dexter Avenue Baptist Church in Montgomery, Alabama.
+Because of O'Dell's past CPUSA involvement, King was receiving pressure from many liberal leaders, including the Kennedy brothers John and Robert, to distance himself from O'Dell.
+Taylor Branch, a historian of the Civil Rights era, remarked that it was ultimately the Kennedy administration that influenced King's decision to oust O'Dell from the SCLC, and not a reflection of King's feelings toward his friend.

+In June 1963, some civil rights leaders, including King, met at the White House with President Kennedy, who privately told King to cut ties with Levison and O'Dell due to their Communist connections.
 King did not part ways with Levison, but he wrote to O'Dell asking him to permanently resign.
 King explained that "any allusion to the left brings forth an emotional response which would seem to indicate that SCLC and the Southern Freedom Movement are Communist inspired."
 King said that "O'Dell leaving was a significant sacrifice with sufferings in jail and loss of jobs under racist intimidation."
 O'Dell submitted his final resignation on July 12, 1963.
-He said that his work with the SCLC was "a rewarding experience which I shall always cherish."
+He said in a letter to King that his SCLC work was "a rewarding experience which I shall always cherish."

-After conferring with King, O'Dell decided to accept a less prominent post within the movement not to alienate important allies of the Civil Rights struggle, but O'Dell continued to play a decisive role in the SCLC as well as in King's move to the political left towards the end of his life.
-O'Dell was on the path towards becoming the executive director of SCLC, which forced him out of the organization by the pressure of President Kennedy's administration put on Martin Luther King.
+After conferring with King, O'Dell decided to accept a less prominent post within the civil rights struggle, but he continued to exert an important influence on it, as well as on King's move to the political left near the end of his life.
+In a 1989 interview, O'Dell said he understood the practical considerations that compelled his exit from the SCLC:

+It wasn't Martin's desire to let me go, but it was his decision not to get embarrassed by this issue.
+He held on as long as he could, hoping that the pressure from the federal government would ease.
+But they kept the pressure up.
+I left SCLC in July 1963.
+I stayed in touch, and I didn't have to make the effort.
+If any of their staff came through New York, they would "stop and see Jack".